KainingYing/dcnet/README.md

 ## Introduction

-This repo is used to implement HOI Detection method based on MMDet.
+This repo is used to implement HOI Detection method.

 ## Update
 - [x] Browse the HICO-Det with the `./tools/mics/browse_dataset.py`